gvwilson/thirdbit/_posts/2019/2019-06-15-10-quick-tips-for-delivering-a-programming-lesson.md

 ## 3. Use a visibly fair mechanism to distribute your attention evenly.

-Teachers naturally focus their attention on learners who are making eye contact and asking lots of questions---in other words, on extroverts.
+Teachers naturally focus their attention on learners who are making eye contact and asking lots of questions—in other words, on extroverts.
 This creates two feedback loops: the extroverts ask even more questions because they're getting attention, while other students stop trying to engage because they're not.
 To ensure the teacher's attention is fairly